Gilandel/utils-microbenchmark/README.md

 - getOutputDirectory: the output directory (by default: target/benchmark)

 The "addOptions" can also be overridden to add extra options to the runner.

+## Changelog
+### 1.0.6 - 2018-07-02
+- Misc: update dependencies
+- Misc: remove classpath definition from JAR (Wildfly warning when some dependencies are in multiple versions and defined provided)

 ## License
 Apache License, version 2.0